 After the painting was done, Howard would often write poetry to go with the picture.

 Howard was born and died in the Weeden house.
 Prior to her death in 1905, she published four books of poetry: “Bandanna Ballads,” “Songs of the Old South,” “Old Voices” and “Shadows on the Wall.”

 The Weeden house remained in the family until 1956, when it was purchased at public auction by a Mrs. B. A. Stockton.
 After renting the house for some years, the house was sold.

 Now owned by the City of Huntsville, the Weeden House Museum and Garden is leased by the Twickenham Historic Preservation District Association and maintained as a 19th century house museum.

-I really enjoyed my visit to Huntsville, especially the historic sites.
+I really enjoyed my visit to Huntsville, and getting to visit Alabama historic sites.
 In addition to the Weeden House Museum and Garden, I toured an old hardware store in Huntsville that is still in operation today.